 The primary methodology used in rating Suez is our Environmental Services and Waste Management rating methodology.
-The assigned Baa2 rating is three notches higher than the scorecard-indicated outcome of Ba2, which reflects the very broad diversification of Suez's revenue base by sector and geography as well as the low risk profile of its water business, which accounted for 45% of EBITDA in 2023, underpinned by long-term concessions or regulations; and the company's solid liquidity, supported by 1.2 billion of cash at the end of 2023.
+The assigned Baa2 rating is two notches higher than the scorecard-indicated outcome of Ba1, which reflects the very broad diversification of Suez's revenue base by sector and geography as well as the low risk profile of its water business, which accounted for 49% of EBITDA in 2024, underpinned by long-term concessions or regulations; and the company's solid liquidity.

-Exhibit 10
+Exhibit 10 Suez

-Rating factors

-Suez